jinlab-washu/HapMap-BenchmarkSet-Manuscript/alignmentBasedValidation/SNVs/README.md

 # SNV Alignment Validation

-This repository goes over the methodology for validating the SNVs within our somatic variant truthset.
+This repository goes over the methodology for validating the SNVs within our somatic variant benchmarkset.

 ## File Structure
 ```markdown